TO THE MEMBERS

-The Company has implemented both preventative and detection controls and appropriatecorrective actions to reduce the risks including :
+The Company has implemented both preventative and detection controls and appropriatecorrective actions taken to reduce the risks including :

 Abbott Code of Business Conduct requires annual certification by all employees;

 Compliance Committee is formed with representatives from all the operatinggroups;

-Senior Management have oversight of the compliance programs;
+Senior Management has oversight of the compliance programs;

-Business Compliance Cell is assigned with responsibility of training monitoringand ensuring compliance of the Company's Policies and Procedures by employees;
+Business Compliance Cell is assigned with the responsibility of trainingmonitoring and ensuring compliance of the Company's Policies and Procedures by employees;

 The Company has a Whistle Blower mechanism in place;